nikgregory/shiny-octo-eureka/adaptivetheme_subtheme/README.txt

-  3) Open up your subthemes template.php file and search/replace all instances of “adaptivetheme_subtheme” with your new theme name (there are 6 instances).
+  3) Open up your subthemes template.php file and search/replace all instances of "adaptivetheme_subtheme" with your new theme name.

   4) Open up your subthemes theme-settings.php file and locate these lines:

        (line 19) function adaptivetheme_subtheme_settings($saved_settings) {
        (line 22)   $defaults = adaptivetheme_theme_get_default_settings('adaptivetheme_subtheme');

        a) You must re-name the function to match your theme name, then...
        b) replace the instance of ('adaptivetheme_subtheme') with ('YourThemeName').